Voyageur Colonial Bus Lines: History

 At various times Voyageur operated a number of subsidiaries, including Voyageur Abitibi (based in Val d'Or), Voyageur Inc., Voyageur Provincial (both headquartered in Montréal) and Voyageur Quebec.
 By 1981 the company was owned by Canada Steamship Lines Inc., 50% owned by Paul Martin's family.
-The Quebec routes were sold to other operators over the following decade, and in 1994 Greyhound purchased key Ottawa and Toronto routes from Voyageur.
+The Quebec routes were sold to Orléans Express in July 1990, and in 1994 Greyhound purchased key Ottawa and Toronto routes from Voyageur.
 In 1998 CSL sold Voyageur to Greyhound Canada.